lnbits/nostrmesh/README.md

 * Enable a stateless relay for sending and receiving events
 * Act as a nostr client (optional: applicable when the microcontroller is utilized in an IoT device, such as a weather station for data posting)

-## Comparison with current systems
+## Comparison with Current Systems

 ESP-MDF (ESP Mesh Development Framework) and MQTT (Message Queuing Telemetry Transport) are the two popular approaches to creating mesh networks with ESP32 microcontrollers.